FiniteSingularity/obs-stroke-glow-shadow/README.md

 1. **Source**- *Only available when used as a source* Select the source used to generate the shadow.
 In the case of a filter, this is the filtered source and this input will not be shown.
 If using the Shadow Source a source in this dropdown must be selected.
 2. **Position**- Select either Outer or Inner Shadow.
 Outer shadows give the sense of the source floating over the top of the canvas, while inner shadows make the source appear as if it is in a cutout below the canvas.
 3. **Options**- For an Outer Shadow, if using the Shadow Source effect, there is an option for Infill which will fill inside of the shadow (the area that would be behind the original source).
 For an inner shadow, both the filter and source have the option to Ignore Source Border, which will suppress drawing a shadow anywhere the masked content meets the edge of the source (e.g., if your masked facecam is aligned with the bottom of the source).
+4. **Blur Type**- Choose either Triangular or Dual Kawase.
+Triangular is a more accurate, less diffuse, and tighter blur, whereas Dual Kawase is significantly more efficient, and more spread out.
-4. **Size**- Specifies the thickness (in pixels) of the feathered portion of the shadow.
+5. **Size**- Specifies the thickness (in pixels) of the feathered portion of the shadow.
-5. **Intensity**- Determines how strong the shadow is.
+6. **Intensity**- Determines how strong the shadow is.
 Higher intensity values will have less feathering and more saturated colors (e.g., darker grays).
-6. **Light Angle**- Specifies the direction the shadow is cast.
+7. **Light Angle**- Specifies the direction the shadow is cast.
-7. **Shadow Distance**- Indicates the distance in pixels that the shadow is cast.
+8. **Shadow Distance**- Indicates the distance in pixels that the shadow is cast.
-8. **Fill Type**- Select Color or Source.
+9. **Fill Type**- Select Color or Source.
-9. The color or source to be used as fill.
+10. The color or source to be used as fill.

 ## Fill Types
 A stroke, glow, or shadow can be filled using either a solid color or a source.